Hi! I'm Megghan Thompson!

 You are tired of feeling like a hostage in your own home, but you struggle to take back control in a way that doesn’t lead your child to feel the intense sense of shame they show you every time they talk about their explosions.
 The typical parenting book (if you have the time and energy to get through one of them) talks about consistency and talking out the feelings with the child, but often highly sensitive children need flexibility to feel validated, and STRUGGLE to name their feelings and trust their gut!
 This leaves parents feeling FRUSTRATED with their kid who says they “just don’t know why” they acted this way, or what was behind their angry feeling.
 Parents often feel lost when this strategy works one day, but not the next (even when they’ve been using it for a week!)

-In my work as a child and parenting expert for almost a decade, I used to request that my clients read parenting books while I worked more closely with their children.
+In my work as a child and parenting expert for over a decade, I used to request that my clients read parenting books while I worked more closely with their children.
 We would schedule meetings every 4-6 weeks, and I got frustrated when parents told me they couldn’t make it through the books, so I recommended podcasts.
-They told me they weren’t able to listen to all of them.
+They told me they weren’t able to listen to all of them... this of course wasn't because they weren't dedicated parents.
+It was because my strategy was WRONG.

 Parents of highly sensitive children need quick, simple steps and much more support than a book or a podcast can provide in order to make lasting change in their families.
 I started to give them support alongside their child so they could see the work in action.
 I simplified my process, and sped up the pace for quicker results.